 In 2009, a dedicated Intensive Care Unit was built adjacent to the hospital, which houses patients for 24-hour care, including hospitalized patients and special-needs boarding pets.

 Our boarding facility, Camp AMH, provides a home away from home for your pets.
-Camp AMH includes a separate room for our feline guests and a completely fenced-in outdoor walking court for our canine guests.
+Camp AMH includes a separate room for our feline guests and an indoor play facility for our canine guests.
 Camp AMH is temperature controlled with a heating and air conditioning unit, ensuring that your pets stay at a comfortable temperature despite the weather outside.

 Our fully comprehensive hospital offers care for your pet every day of the year, 24 hours a day, even on holidays.
 We look forward to meeting you and your pet!